 If you are transferring money in between accounts, you can do this online if both banks have that option available or you can do it by making a deposit using a check from the other bank, you should be sure to wait three to five business days to make sure the check has cleared before using the money.
 If you want to speed up the transaction, you can use cash.

 Choose Your Banks Carefully

 When you choose a new bank, you may look for specific services they offer that your current bank does not.
 Some banks may offer a lower interest rate on car loans if you have a checking account with them and will set up an automatic payment for the loan.
 This is a good reason to open a new account.
 Over time you may find that you like the new bank better and want to transfer all of your accounts to it, or want to build banking history and credit with both banks if you think you'll need financing in the future.
 It is not difficult to close your old account if you decided to do that.
 Be sure that you transfer all of your payments and direct deposits to your new account before you close your old account.

 Keep Business Accounts Separate

 A separate bank account for a business is a good idea because it will help you keep your business finances separate from your personal finances.
-You may find a smaller local bank offers better services for your business, but you want to keep your personal account at your original bank.
+You may find a smaller local bank offers better services for your business.
 It is important to keep your business account very separate from your personal account, and you should write yourself a paycheck each month, instead of dipping into your business account to pick up small items you may need.

 Take Advantage of Offers by Different Banks